starbops/blog/blog/about.md

 development of a tool for bare-metal server provisioning, called BAMPI.
 Our client is one of the most largest teleco in Japan.
 It was hard but an interesting experience to deal with the requests from Japanese customer.
-After that, we saw there is a need to manage physical resource pool just like the cloud service providers do.
+After that, we noticed there was a need to manage physical resource pool just like the cloud service providers do.
 People can request for physical resources in terms of compute, networking, and storage, in a self-service way.
 So I designed and implemented a platform called PROP (Physical Resource Orchestration Platform), and it turned out to be a product of the company, which was renamed to ITRI HaaS (Hardware as a Service).

 ![Cloud Service Models](/assets/images/cloud-service-models.png)